 A dollar amount which is less than 300%.

 Specify dollar amount:

-A A percentage of the Federal poverty level
+A pe rcentage of the Federal poverty level

-S Specify percentage:
+Spec rify percentage:

-C Other standard included under the state Plan
+- er standard included under the state Plan

-S Specify:
+Spec

+Spec

-The fo ollowing dollar amount
+The follow wing dollar amount

-Specif fy dollar amount: If this amount changes, this item will be revised.
+Specify d ollar amount: If this amount changes, this item will be revised.

-The fo ollowing formula is used to determine the needs allowance:
+The follow wing formula is used to determine the needs allowance:

-Specif

-~
+Specify:

-maintenance needs allowance is equal to the individual's total income as determined under the post bility process which includes income that is placed in a Miller trust.
+ntenance needs allowance is equal to the individual's total income as determined under the post

+y process which includes income that is placed in a Miller trust.

 Other

-Other
+Specify:

-wance e for the spouse only (select one):
+wance for the spouse only (select one):

-pplicable
+Not Appl icable

-The st tate provides an allowance for a spouse who does not meet the definition of a community spouse in 4 of the Act.
+provides an allowance for a spouse who does not meet the definition of a community spouse in

+§1924 of the Act.
 Describe the circumstances under which this allowance is provided:

-Specif fy:
+Specify:

-Specia fy the amount of the allowance (select one):
+Specify the he amount of the allowance (select one):

-S SSI standard
+SSLs standard

-C Optional state supplement standard

-optional state supplement standard
+onal state supplement standard

-N Medically needy income standard

-T Medically needy income standard
+Med ically needy income standard

-T Medically needy income standard The following dollar amount:
+The following dollar amount:

-T S T Medically needy income standard The following dollar amount: Specify dollar amount: If this amount changes, this item will be revised.
+Snec rify dollar amount: If this amount changes, this item will be revised.

+Spec ,

+The amount is determined using the following formula:

+The s amount is determined using the following formula: